karuppiah7890/container-world/container-orchestration/kubernetes/teaching-kube/statefulsets/demos/README.md

 - Delete pods and see how it comes back and hit the pod again to see what the content inside the pod is.

   - Check the volume attached to it.

+- Notice the label on the pods that have the pod name in it `statefulset.kubernetes.io/pod-name: web-0`